Stuck with Final Settlement on Hold: How to Handle Employer's Non-Compliance Issue?

 Siddharth.
 Srivastava

-My fnf was kept on hold by my previous employer due to non compliance of customer.
+My final settlement was put on hold by my previous employer due to non-compliance with a customer.

 Labour Law Index

-He cannot.
-Under Shops and Establishment Act and Payment of Wages Act, employer has to make payment before 2nd day of Termination.
-Contact your area labour Inspector and lodge a complaint.
+Under the Shops and Establishment Act and Payment of Wages Act, the employer has to make the payment before the 2nd day of termination.
+If this has not been done, it is advisable to contact your area labour inspector and lodge a complaint.

 rdsyadav